Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Introduction

 \subsection{Contributions}

 To address the above challenges, we propose an O-RAN-assisted ImViD playback framework that integrates communication and computation resources for low-latency immersive rendering.
-The main contributions of this work are summarized as follows: \begin{itemize} \item We formulate a joint optimization problem coupling O-Cloud compute, gNB power, and bidirectional bandwidth with the per-frame content-hit ratio as a controllable variable under a Weber-Fechner QoE model, thereby quantifying the tradeoff among resolution, computation, and delay. (\textbf{Addresses Challenges 1-2}) \item We develop an O-RAN orchestration mechanism for per-user, per-frame coordination between radio scheduling and O-Cloud computation, incorporating a pixel-to-compute latency model and a practical scheduler for joint optimization. (\textbf{Addresses Challenge 3}) \item We design a Soft Actor-Critic (SAC)-based reinforcement learning algorithm with structured action decomposition, separating content control from radio-compute allocation, and employ QoE-aware reward shaping aligned with perceptual metrics to enhance training stability. (\textbf{Addresses Challenges 3-4}) \item We implement the proposed system on a 5G O-RAN prototype and conduct large-scale simulations.
-Experimental results demonstrate that the proposed approach reduces median MTP latency by approximately $18\%$ and improves both average QoE and fairness compared with baseline schemes. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize} \item We formulate a joint optimization problem coupling the O-Cloud compute resources, gNB power, and bidirectional bandwidth with the Near-RT per-frame content-hit ratio as a controllable variable under a Weber-Fechner QoE model, thereby quantifying the tradeoff among resolution, computation, and delay. (\textbf{Addresses Challenges 1-2}) \item We develop an O-RAN orchestration mechanism for per-user, per-frame coordination between radio scheduling and the O-Cloud's compute resource allocation, incorporating a pixel-to-compute latency model and a practical scheduler for joint optimization, under Near-RT limitation. (\textbf{Addresses Challenge 3}) \item We design a Soft Actor-Critic (SAC)-based reinforcement learning algorithm with structured action decomposition, separating content control from radio-compute allocation, and employ QoE-aware reward shaping aligned with perceptual metrics to enhance training stability. (\textbf{Addresses Challenges 4}) \item We implement the proposed system on a 5G O-RAN prototype and conduct large-scale simulations.
+Experimental results demonstrate that the proposed approach reduces median MTP latency by above $11\%$ and improves both average QoE, fairness and decision-making efficiency compared with baselines. (\textbf{Addresses Challenges 5}) \end{itemize}

 The remainder of this paper is organized as follows.
 Section~II presents the O-RAN-assisted ImViD playback architecture.
 Section~III formulates the joint content-hit and radio-compute allocation problem, and details the SAC-based orchestration algorithm.
 Section~IV details simulation results.
 Section~V reports prototype validation, followed by conclusions in Section~VI.